How to Talk Business, so People Really Want to Listen

 My conversation with Jerry began with his question: “How do I get people to listen to me without trying to own the whole room?”
 He’d just returned to the networking scene after a two-year pause due to Covid.

-How to talk about your business is a problem for most, but particularly for quiet, private professionals and business owners like Jerry, who are genuinely interested in having a conversation with a few people at these events, instead of ‘playing the room’.
+How to talk about your business is a problem for most, but particularly for quiet, private professionals and small business owners like Jerry, who are genuinely interested in having a conversation with a few people at these events, instead of ‘playing the room’.
 And his dilemma is just as applicable to the online world.

 The Alternative way to Communicate